 Like many of you reading this, we got engaged over the Christmas holidays.
-We went to Florida on holiday (I (Lisa) am a total Disney nut) and Carl, complete with a Mickey Mouse ring, that I still have a cherish, popped the question in the rose gardens of Cinderella’s Castle.
+We went to Florida on holiday (Lisa is a total Disney nut) and I, complete with a Mickey Mouse ring, that she still have and cherishes, popped the question in the rose gardens of Cinderella’s Castle.

-We always joke about how I thought Carl was in a funny mood that day, it turns out that he was just super nervous about proposing.
-I said yes and later in the holiday we replaced the Mickey Mouse ring with something more permanent.
+We always joke about how Lisa thought I was in a funny mood that day, I was actually just super nervous about proposing.
+Lisa said yes and later in the holiday we replaced the Mickey Mouse ring with something more permanent.

-We know many of you are at that exact point right now.
-Starting to plan can be daunting to say the least, so here are our top five tips that we learnt from planning our own wedding that we hope you find useful as you plan yours:
+I know many of you are at that exact point right now.
+Starting to plan can be daunting to say the least, so here are my top five tips that we learnt from planning our own wedding that I hope you find useful as you plan yours:

 1. GET ORGANISED